omgrly/python_recruitment_ISAAC/README.md

 ## The ROS way

-While **you don't need to use ROS at all** to implement ant test the code you're asked to write, we still provide the basic steps to obtain a working ROS2 Humble environment in a **Ubuntu 22.04** environment.
+While **you don't need to use ROS at all** to implement and test the code you're asked to write, we still provide the basic steps to obtain a working ROS2 Humble environment in a **Ubuntu 22.04** environment.

 If you decide to try it, we suggest using WSL (if using Windows) or any other containerization/virtualization environment, to easily rollback any changes.